bharathkumar-rajagopal/bharathkumar-rajagopal.github.io/_pages/about.md

 <div style="margin-top: 1.5em;"></div>

-I’m an **early-career researcher** who’s always been curious about how biotechnology can help us understand and tackle environmental problems.
-Both my previous work and my intended PhD aim to build an interdisciplinary approach by bringing together different scientific areas.
+I’m an **early-career researcher** who loves exploring how biotechnology can help solve environmental problems.
+My past projects and intended future work are all about trying interdisciplinarity to better understand the research question.

-I have fair experience with `analytical techniques` and always enjoy learning more about them.
-Whenever I get the chance, I try to study and operate different instruments with proper guidance.
-Over time, this has made me comfortable with most analytical tools commonly used in environmental research.
+I’ve worked with `analytical techniques` and enjoy learning more about them.
+Whenever I get the chance, I try out new instruments with some guidance, which has made me pretty comfortable with almost all analytical tools often used in environmental research.

-If you're working in environmental science, you probably know that we usually begin by characterising materials and pollutants using advanced analytical techniques to understand their structure and physico-chemical properties.
-That’s how most of my projects start too, because this step forms the basis for further studies.
-In my dissertation, after characterising microplastics, I worked on `environmental risk assessment`.
-I used toxicological assays to study their effects on both _in vitro_ and _in vivo_ models.
-Alongside this, I’m interested in `microbial systems`, especially the role microbes play in environmental processes.
-I often try to combine these areas in my work to get a broader prospective of the problem.
+If you’re in this field of research, you probably know we start by studying materials and pollutants to understand their makeup.
+That’s my favourite part too.
+I like characterising things.
+Maybe that’s one reason I like analytical instruments; it helps me know them better.
+In my master's dissertation, I studied nanoplastics and did `environmental risk assessments` using tests on _in vitro_ models.
+Besides, I’m also interested in `microbial systems` and studying how microbes play a role in the environment.
+I’m learning and using languages and other computational approaches lately, too.
+I often try to combine these areas in my work to get a broader perspective of the problem.

-I completed my **Master’s in Biotechnology** with **First class distinction** (CGPA 8.75 out of 10) at <a href="https://amity.edu/">Amity University, Uttar Pradesh</a>.
-At present, I am working independently under the supervision of <a href="https://www.linkedin.com/in/boobal-rangaswamy-14a76819a/?originalSubdomain=kr">Dr. Boobal Rangaswamy</a>, who also my adviser during my undergraduate studies.
-We are currently working on projects related to the ecotoxicology and the microbial ecology.
+I got my **Master’s in Biotechnology** with **First Class Distinction** (CGPA 8.75/10) from [Amity University, Uttar Pradesh](https://amity.edu/).
+Right now, I’m working independently under the supervision of [Dr. Boobal Rangaswamy](https://www.linkedin.com/in/boobal-rangaswamy-14a76819a/?originalSubdomain=kr), who was also my adviser during my undergrad.
+We’re focusing on projects about ecotoxicology and microbial ecology.

-While my name is right up there, I usually go by Bharath.
-If you’re unsure how to pronounce my name, here’s a quick <a href="https://bharathkumar-rajagopal.github.io/pronunciation/">pronunciation guide 🔍</a>.
+My name’s up there, but you can just call me Bharath.
+Not sure how to say it?
+Check out my [pronunciation guide 🔍](https://bharathkumar-rajagopal.github.io/pronunciation/).

 > <span style="font-family: 'Georgia', serif; font-size: 1.5em; font-style: italic;">
 >  **Science**, for me, is less about having answers and more about learning to ask better questions.